rlew631/cafe_site/README.md

 - Align the price on the cards on the bottom
 - Gotta ditch all the mfg site stuff and update to do cafe site stuff.
 - Add firebase and deploy... see [this link](https://dev.to/ting682/e-commerce-payments-using-firebase-nodejs-and-square-api-40jn)
+- talk to henry about design stuff.
+Maybe have the coffee have a "stats" card or some other gimmicky thing